szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 ```

 Simply with `Command.loggingInterpreter` we can now convert any interpreter from a `CommandOp` to a `Task` into an enhanced interpreter that simulatanously logs these events to a SQL database in the execution of the task.
-We have solved the problem we have set out to address.
+This is the solution to our original problem.

 Some observations:

 * Our command events derive from two traits, `CommandOp[_]` and `CommandEvent`.
-The reason we require the `CommandEvent` in the first place is the Circe automatic encoder derivation only works for sealed traits  families of case class when the base trait is a concrete type, not a type constructor.
+The reason we require the `CommandEvent` in the first place is the Circe automatic encoder derivation only works for sealed trait families of case classes where the base trait is a concrete type, not a type constructor.
 * We need a mechanism to convert from a `CommandOp` to a `CommandEvent` (and vice versa for playback).
 The `f2e` method does this.
 In our implementation we are doing an `asInstanceOf` cast, which is normally considered bad practice, but having these traits requiring each other using `{ self: CommandEvent => }` etc. ensures that this cast will not fail.

-Our implementation relies on some more advanced features of Scala without which it would be impossible to set up such a generic event logging framework.

-One last piece in the event sourcing puzzle is playback.
+One last piece in the event sourcing puzzle is event playback.
 We'll briefly discuss this in a follow up post.